 The Prevost Ranch is a 2,760-acres working ranch located approximately 22 miles south-southwest of Silver City.
 The property is located within the Burro Mountains and consists of approximately 299 acres of riparian habitat, one acre of freshwater ponds, and a mix of upland habitat including Chihuahuan desert grassland and montane shrub habitat, all areas of important wildlife habitat.
 The landowners had expressed a desire to permanently protect the entire property from subdivision and ranchette development through a conservation easement.
 This project provided the financial support needed to purchase the easement and cover the associated transactional and stewardship costs.
 The New Mexico Land Conservancy performed the necessary due diligence activities and closed on the easement acquisition in December 2017.

 River Ranch Habitat Protection and Improvement

-This project provides protection and restoration of native riparian habitat along the Mimbres River through the purchase and conservation of the River Ranch property.
+This project provides protection and restoration of native riparian habitat along the Mimbres River through the purchase and conservation of the River Ranch property (1,010 acres of deeded land).
 This is the lowest reach of the river that still flows perennially.
 Restoration activities focus on passive restoration including fencing the riparian corridor to prevent stream bank erosion from grazing cattle which improves hydrologic function and stimulates natural regeneration of riparian plants.
 The property was acquired by the New Mexico State Game Commission in 2014.